flyspaceman/discussion-points/README.md

 wire the two together?

-Please read licenc files in any folder, they will likely apply to that folder and any sub-folders.
+Please read licence files in any folder, they will likely apply to that folder and any sub-folders.